TomerAberbach/get-all-files/readme.md

 Type: `string`

-A path of file or directory to recursively find files in.
+A path to a file or directory to recursively find files in.

 #### `options`